BellaIngenue/bellaingenue.github.io/docs/projects/pchildren/typingvoice.md

 # Voice Generator
 Voice Generator is a simple CLI generator of the sound system used for dialogues in games like Celeste and Undertale!
 But I managed to bring it over to its own webpage on here for anyone to use on Github Pages!
 (Not able to completely implement yet on Github Pages)

-### Want to give it a try?
-<button id="playbutton" onclick="window.location.href='/docs/projects/pchildren/typingvoice/voicegen.html';">💛Interested in giving it a try?
-Click here!💛</button>

 But in case you want to download it and do it local, download the code from my Github here:

 [Voice Generator 🗣️](https://github.com/BellaIngenue/Voice-Generator): Github Project Link